 An experienced Brooksville property crime defense lawyer can fight the theft charges against you and make sure your rights are protected in the process.
 When considering an attorney as part of your criminal defense strategy, it is best to call him as soon as possible after your arrest.

 Attorney for Theft Crimes in Brooksville, FL

 Theft may seem a relatively harmless, low-level offense, but it comes with penalties that can affect you the rest of your life.
-If you have been arrested for misdemeanor petit theft or felony grand theft anywhere in Hernando, Citrus, or Sumter County or the surrounding areas, including Brooksville, Weeki Wachee, High Point, Hernando Beach, Hill 'n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, or Bushnell, contact Ashley M. Aulls, P.A. as soon as possible after your arrest to immediately begin building your defense.
+If you have been arrested for misdemeanor petit theft or felony grand theft anywhere in Hernando, Citrus, or Sumter County or the surrounding areas, including Brooksville, Weeki Wachee, High Point, Hernando Beach, Hill ‘n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, or Bushnell, contact The Law Office of Ashley Aulls, P.A. as soon as possible after your arrest to immediately begin building your defense.